akamai/terraform-provider-akamai/docs/data-sources/property_hostnames.md

 # akamai_property_hostnames

 ~> **Note** Version 1.0.0 of the Akamai Terraform Provider is now available for the Provisioning module.
 To upgrade to the new version, you have to update this data source.
 See the [migration guide](../guides/1.0_migration.md) for details.

-Use the `akamai_property_hostnames` data source to query and retrieve the hostnames of an existing property.
-It also displays statuses of certificates associated to each hostname.
+Use the `akamai_property_hostnames` data source to query and retrieve hostnames and their certificate statuses for an existing property.
 This data source lets you search across the contracts and groups you have access to.

 ## Basic usage

-This example returns the hostnames of a property based on the selected contract and group:
+This example returns the property's hostnames based on the selected contract and group:

 ```hcl
 datasource "akamai_property_hostnames" "my-example" {